shiraihii/shiraihiiMCHP/README.md

 shiraihiiMCHP
 =============

-Home Page of Shiraihii's Server of Minecraft
+## A Naive Home Page of Shiraihii's Server of Minecraft

+It is my 1st try to write a site

+Thanks to bootstrap